Today's Articles

 She began her teaching career in education at West Virginia State High School, West Virginia State's laboratory high school; she attended graduate school during the summers at Cornell University.
 Turner's thesis in chemistry at Cornell was entitled "The Interaction Between Solutions of Tannic Acid and Hydrous Ferric Oxide."
 She received a master's degree in physical chemistry from Cornell in 1931.
 She was active in student activities and directed the high-school play "The Ghost Parade" by Katharine Kavanaugh in 1935.

-After eight years at West Virginia State High School, she was offered a teaching position as an associate professor at West Virginia State College.
+After eight years at West Virginia State High School, Turner was offered a teaching position as an associate professor at West Virginia State College.
 She refurbished her laboratory to ensure that her students knew "what a real laboratory was like."
-She continued supporting student activities as a professor and was the faculty sponsor for West Virginia State's Nu chapter of the Alpha Kappa Alpha sorority.
+As a professor, Turner continued supporting student activities and was the faculty sponsor for West Virginia State's Nu chapter of the Alpha Kappa Alpha sorority.
 During the summer of 1939, Turner completed graduate coursework in education at the University of Chicago.

 Turner married Robert Elmore King in Institute, WV, on June 9, 1946.
 She and her husband had five daughters, whom King raised while working and continuing her postgraduate studies.
 Robert died in 1958.
 After teaching high school for eight years, King became an associate professor at West Virginia State College and refurbished its laboratory to improve the quality of her students' scientific research.
 Following the outbreak of World War II, she taught chemistry to soldiers in West Virginia State's Army Specialized Training Program (ASTP) unit.